 Accommodation and catering are available in the privately-operated Dirk Hartog Island Lodge.
 You may camp at The Block, Urchin Point, Sandy Point, Sammy’s Camp or Louisa Bay, all of which have only basic or no facilities.

-- The park is remote and its hazardous coastline has large surf, 200 metre high cliffs, blowholes and dangerous marine animals
+- The park is remote and its hazardous coastline has large surf, 200m high cliffs, blowholes and dangerous marine animals.

 - Exercise extreme caution near cliff edges especially when fishing.
 Supervise children at all times.

 By prior arrangement, Dirk Hartog Island is accessible from March to October by a privately operated barge from Steep Point on which you can bring your four-wheel-drive.
 Most visitors camp overnight at Steep Point before leaving on the barge for the island.
 You need a high clearance four-wheel-drive to explore the island.